 Namaste!
 Welcome to Nepal.
-Please arrive by 2pm on Day 1 as we will have an important group briefing.
-Your leader will leave a note at reception telling you where and when this important meeting will take place.
-Please ask a member of reception for this information.
-Kathmandu, the colourful capital of Nepal, is a fascinating blend of traditional architecture and symbols of the 20th Century.
+Please arrive by 2 pm today as there will be an important group briefing.
+Kathmandu, the colourful capital of Nepal, is a fascinating blend of traditional architecture and symbols of the 20th century.
 Its rich artistic and cultural heritage is evident where ornately carved balconies mingle with beautiful shrines and temples.
-If you arrive early we recommend you check out Durbar Square with it's temples, markets and busy atmosphere.
-It is also worth the climb to visit the Swayambhunath - the 'monkey temple'.
+If you arrive early, why not check out Durbar Square with its temples, markets and busy atmosphere.
+It is also worth the climb to visit the Swayambhunath – the 'monkey temple'.
 Explore the network of street markets and alley bazaars and Pashupatinath.
-For those with a few extra days in Kathmandu, the neighbouring towns of Patan and Bhaktapur are well worth a visit.
+For those with a few extra days in Kathmandu, the neighbouring towns of Patan and Bhaktapur are also well worth a visit.

 3 Chamje (1430m / 4691ft)

 Keep an eye out for dazzling cascades en route as the trail makes its way through a deep wooded canyon with a few stretches of steep climbing.
 Wander through rice paddies, follow winding trails through sub-tropical forest, cross suspension bridges swaying over raging rivers, pass waterfalls of melted snow and climb steep mountain passes.
 Over the next ten days you'll come across isolated mountain communities, each with different ancestral customs and traditions.
 Be prepared to be inspired, mesmerised, challenged and delighted.
 Trek duration: Approximately 6 hours